-The City of Lomita welcomes your comments and questions about water quality.
-For questions or comments regarding water quality or this report, including questions about requesting a paper copy of this report, please contact the City of Lomita Public Works Department at (310) 325-7110.
+The City of Lomita welcomes your feedback about water quality.
+For questions or comments regarding water quality or this report, including requests for a paper copy of this report, please contact the City of Lomita Public Works Department at (310) 325-7110.

-Please share this information with all the other people who consume this water, especially those who may not have received this public notice directly (for example, people in apartments, nursing homes, schools, and businesses).
-You can do this by posting this public notice in a public place or distributing copies by hand or mail.
+Please share this informtation with all the other people who drink this water, especially those who may not have received this public notice directly (for example, people in apartments, mobile home parks, nursing homes, schools, and businesses).
+You can do this by posting this public notice in a public place or distributing copies by hand, email, or mail.